About Funeral Consumers Alliance

 - To accomplish that goal, the FCA:

-Offers pamphlets and newsletters on funeral choices to increase public awareness of funeral options, including how to care for your own dead without using a funeral home
+Offers online and print publications on funeral choices to increase public awareness of funeral options, including how to care for your own dead without using a funeral home

 Monitors funeral industry trends and practices nationally and exposes abuses